readyready15728/misc/dwarf-fortress-notes.md

 * There should be **ONLY** one entrance.
 * When mining, press one of the direction keys to designate 10 squares in any direction to be added to the current order.
-* Forging more picks is necessary to make for more miners.
+* Forging (or buying) more picks is necessary to make for more miners.
 * Mining, woodcutting and hunting labors are mutually exclusive.
 * The initial entry passage needs to be widened to three tiles about halfway along its length, to admit trade wagons.
 From there, a three-tile-wide passage way will need to be opened into a 5x5 trade depot off to one side.
-From there, keep the entrance one tile wide for two tiles leading into a 5x5 main stairwell area.
+From there, keep the entrance one tile wide for several tiles leading into a 5x5 main stairwell area.
 From the main stairwell area dig a one-tile-wide hallway far enough to dig a centered entrance to an 11x11 initial general stockpile area (accepting everything but corpses, refuse, wood, stone and gems).
 It should